-It’s a term used in science to describe calculations that rely on established mathematical laws of nature, or “first principles,” without additional assumptions or special models.
+It is a term that’s used in science to describe calculations that rely on established mathematical laws of nature, or “first principles,” without additional assumptions or special models.

 Things were different in the early eons of the universe.
 The cosmos experienced rapid inflation; electrons and protons floated free from each other; the universe transitioned from complete darkness to light; and enormous stars formed and exploded to start a cascade of events leading to our present-day universe.

-Working with Chalence Safranek-Shrader and Volker Bromm at The Univ. of Texas at Austin, Milosavljevic recently reported the results of several massive numerical simulations charting the forces of the universe in its first hundreds of millions of years using some of the world’s most powerful supercomputers, including the National Science Foundation-supported Stampede, Lonestar and Ranger (now retired) systems at the Texas Advanced Computing Center.
+Working with Chalence Safranek-Shrader and Volker Bromm at the University of Texas at Austin, Milosavljevic recently reported the results of several massive numerical simulations charting the forces of the universe in its first hundreds of millions of years using some of the world’s most powerful supercomputers, including the National Science Foundation-supported Stampede, Lonestar and Ranger systems at the Texas Advanced Computing Center.

 The results, described in the Monthly Notices of the Royal Astronomical Society in January 2014, refine how the first galaxies formed, and in particular, how metals in the stellar nurseries influenced the characteristics of the stars in the first galaxies.

-“The universe formed at first with just hydrogen and helium,” Milosavljevic said.
+“The universe formed at first with just hydrogen and helium,” said Milosavljevic.
 “But then the very first stars cooked metals and after those stars exploded, the metals were dispersed into ambient space.”